NikkiSarah/Codeacademy/20230412 Causal Inference with R/Causal Inference with R.md

 Imagine that a country’s legislature passes a law that requires employers with more than 300 employees to provide a retirement contribution matching program.
 Using tax data, lawmakers compile a dataset with the following information from each of 200 different companies:

--   size: Number of employees
+-   `size`: Number of employees
--   group: Contribution Matching Program Group (“No Program” vs. “Program”)
+-   `group`: Contribution Matching Program Group (“No Program” vs. “Program”)
--   contribution: Average monthly employee contributions (in dollars)
+-   `contribution`: Average monthly employee contributions (in dollars)

 Number of employees — acting as the forcing variable with a cutoff at 300 employees — dictates whether or not a company has a contribution matching program.